Physician Assistant Studies

 PASG 60910 Evidenced Based Medicine I: Introduction & Research Methodology (NLA)

 Describe the foundational principles and terms related to evidenced-based medicine and practice.
 Identify typical research design models and methodology.
 Explain basic statistical principles.
 Learn methods to appraise the quality of clinical research.
 Explain how to use evidenced-based medicine to communicate with and inform patients about clinical practice.
 First in a series of three courses.
-(S,Y)
+(B,S,Y)

 2 Credits